jerwallace/aws-robotics-day/3_deployment.md

 2. Before you can deploy to a robot, you need to create an IAM role that gives the robot permissions to AWS resources.
 This role will be used by the robot to download our bundled robot application, and it will be used by the application at runtime to access AWS services.

    For this activity, you will create an IAM role that has these permissions.
-From the CLI (terminal) pane, copy and paste the following commands to create a role named *RoboMakerWorkshop-DeploymentRole*:
+From the **OS tab**, copy and paste the following commands to create a role named *Cloud9-RoboMakerWorkshopDeploymentRole*:

    ```bash
    # ### Begin of copy (include this line) ###